 Applicants to the Oregon LL.M. program must have earned a J.D. from an accredited U.S. law school or hold a law degree (LL.B. or equivalent) from a non-U.S. program of legal education.
 Those who are pursuing a concurrent-degree LL.M. may be eligible to apply to the Oregon LL.M. program.

 The LL.M.
 Advisory Committee reviews each LL.M. application.
 Admission decisions will be based on an applicant’s academic record, legal research and writing skills, English language proficiency (if applicable), work or volunteer experience related to the concentration sought, recommendations from professors or employers, and the applicant’s demonstrated interest in the LL.M. concentration to which the applicant is applying.

 Oregon Law is on a semester system.
 Admitted students may apply to begin the Oregon LL.M. program in Spring semester (January start) or Fall semester (August start).

 Admission decisions are made on a rolling basis, until the LL.M. class if full.
 Applications may be submitted at any time.
 However, applicants are encouraged to apply by April 9 for Fall semester and November 1 for Spring semester.
 International applicants are encouraged to apply early to allow for time to complete the visa application process if admitted to the program.

 Applicants may apply to the Oregon LL.M. program through LSAC or by submitting the following documents directly to Oregon Law:

 Documents that are submitted directly to Oregon Law should be submitted to:LL.M Program Director

 Applicants whose native language is not English must take the Test of English as Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
-A TOEFL score of at least 600 on the paper test, 250 on the computer test, or 100 on the Internet-based test is ordinarily required.
+A TOEFL score of at least 600 on the paper test or 100 on the Internet-based test is ordinarily required.
 If an applicant takes the IELTS, a score of 7.0 is ordinarily required.
 Official TOEFL or IELTS scores should be submitted directly to Oregon Law.
 Test results cannot be older than 2 years (24 months) from the testing date.